yutounun/WorkOutTrackingApp/README.md

 Use Atomic design which helps developers to read code easily and also not to lose where to create component files and direcories.

+#### Atoms

+Represent the basic building blocks of a design system.
+An example is a button or a text style.

+#### Molecules

+A group of atoms working together as a unit.
+Molecules are tangible UI elements.
+For example, a button and text field can be grouped to create a search form.

+##### Organisms

+Atoms and molecules working together in a complex structure.
+A search field grouped with a navigation bar forms a header organism on a website.
+Only this component can inherit from a same level of a organism component.

+##### Templates

+Page-level objects placing components into a layout that defines the content structure.
+For example, taking a header organism and placing it on a homepage template.

+##### Pages

+Instances of templates that represent the final product.

 ## Deploy

 Run by [GitHub Actions](https://github.com/staqct/ssap-partner-portal-fo-frontend/actions)